top of page

 • Businesses that feel unethical in their nature.

-Play with this, and think of it as a powerful boundary setting exercise.
+Play with this concept, and think of it as a powerful boundary setting exercise.
 I know that at the beginning it can be tempting to accept anyone who is willing to pay and support your business, but I've learnt from experience (as have many of my self-employed pals) that this usually costs more than it's worth when it comes to your energy.

 Also, filling up your calendar with people who aren't a great fit actually blocks the way for those who would be perfect.
-I believe this works energetically as well as in literal available time and appointment slots!
+I believe this works energetically as well as with literal available time and appointment slots!

 So, once you have a list of what you don't want, write down all of their opposites.